Fossil‑free bio‑LNG

 Can any biogas producer switch to fossil-free ready bio-LNG production?

-Mass-balancing
+Mass-balancing and certificates

 What is mass-balancing and why is transparency important?